SN 2004et

-SN 2004et is a bright Type II-P supernova that occurred in the spiral galaxy NGC 6946 (The Fireworks Galaxy), about 22 million light years away from Earth.
-The star that made the supernova was falsely identified to be a yellow supergiant but was then identified to be a type red supergiant of 13.8 solar masses.
-SN 2004et showed some rebrightening about 1,000 days after the initial supernova probably due to ejecta of circumstellar material or thermal echo.
+SN 2004et was a bright Type II-P supernova that occurred in the spiral galaxy NGC 6946 (The Fireworks Galaxy), about 22 million light years away from Earth.
+The star that made the supernova was falsely identified to be a yellow supergiant but was then identified to be a red supergiant of 13.8 solar masses.
+SN 2004et showed some re-brightening about 1,000 days after the initial supernova probably due to ejecta of circumstellar material or thermal echo.
 SN 2004et was one of the most luminous Type II-P supernovae ever recorded and characterized.

 Discovery

 SN 200et was discovered in 2004 and observed until 2009 by using the Spitzer InfarRed Array Camera, a ultra sensitive infrared space telescope that is used to study planets, stars, asteroids, comets, and galaxies.